intel-lab-lkp/linux/Documentation/PCI/pcieaer-howto.rst

 -------------------------

 Errors, both at log and IRQ level, are ratelimited per device and error type.
 This prevents spammy devices from stalling execution.
+Ratelimits are exposed in the form of sysfs attributes and configurable.
+See Documentation/ABI/testing/sysfs-bus-pci-devices-aer_stats

 AER Statistics / Counters
 -------------------------